Skip to Content

 La Bodega by Curate Brunch Asheville North Carolina sandwich with egg, meats, and sautéed onions on white plate on brown tablePin

-Their famous Spanish restaurant, Cúrate, won the 2022 James Beard Award for outstanding hospitality.
+You might recognize them for their famous Spanish restaurant, Cúrate.
+Cúrate won the 2022 James Beard Award for outstanding hospitality.

-Unlike Cúrate, the prices are more moderate as well as budget-friendly.
+Unlike Cúrate, find more moderate as well as budget-friendly prices.
 We appreciate that diners can try unique wines by the glass without breaking the bank.

-Open all day, enjoy a highly curated wine list, Spanish tapas like olives and melons with meat and cheese, and breakfast omelets and sandwiches.
+Open all day, enjoy that highly curated wine list, Spanish tapas like olives and melons with meat and cheese, and breakfast omelets and sandwiches.

 La Bodega’s menu changes seasonally but features dessert croissants, charcuterie, soups, salads, burgers, and of course, Spanish-inspired desserts.
 They have gluten-free options.